Mljet National Park

 You can rent a bike immediately off the pier at Polače, but I DON’T recommend it.
 The journey to the national park is an uphill journey with a constant flow of traffic.

 What I do recommend is renting a cycle inside the National Park, that’s what most of the people who decide to cycle do.
 Cycling around here is easy and pleasurable, with quiet, traffic-free lanes dedicated just to the cyclist and pedestrians.

-Bicycles can be rented at several places inside the National Park, with wooden huts that sit along the main road, so you definitely won’t miss it.
-My favorite place to rent is situated next to the Small Bridge.
+Bicycles can be rented at several places inside the National Park, with wooden cottages along the main road, so you won’t miss it.
+The best place to rent is situated next to the Small Bridge.